R

 Children

 A well-trained Rottsky makes a fine pet for a family with older children.
 If you have children under 10, though, it’s probably best to get another breed.
-Rottskies aren’t known for their patience, and it’s possible that a Rottsky may snap at a child who doesn’t know better than to pull on its tail or ears.
+Rottskies aren’t known for their patience, and a Rottsky may snap at a child who doesn’t know better than to pull on its tail or ears.

 Similar Dogs

-Rottskies share traits in common with the Huskador, the Alaskan Malamute and the Labrador Retriever.
+Rottskies share traits in common with the Huskador, the Alaskan Malamute, and the Labrador Retriever.

 • Huskadors: Huskadors are also Siberian Husky crossbreeds, although in their case, the other parent is a Labrador Retriever.
 Though Huskadors can grow as tall as Rottskies, they’re considerably less muscular.